Extra Credit Opportunities

 Science and Technology: A Dynamic Future for Puerto Rico: His goal is for every school child on the island of Puerto Rico to visit the observatory, and for some of them to join the next generation of scientists and engineers at the largest radio telescope in the world.
 Héctor Camacho is the director of the visitor center at Arecibo Observatory, and a former telescope engineer.

-5. You may watch one of the following astronomy-related films, one that you have not seen previously.
+5. You may watch one of the following astronomy-related films or series, one that you have not seen previously.
 Afterward, discuss in a two to three page write-up your reaction to the material presented in the film.
 You may propose alternative films that you find of interest, related to astronomy and space.

 The Right Stuff (1983):